-Service learning is “a credit-bearing educational experience in which students participate in an organized service activity that meets identified community needs and reflect on the service activity in such a way as to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility."
+Service-learning is “a credit-bearing educational experience in which students participate in an organized service activity that meets identified community needs and reflects on the service activity in such a way as to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility."
 (Bringle, R. G., & Hatcher, J. A. Implementing Service-Learning in Higher Education)

 Unlike extracurricular volunteering, service-learning is a course-based experience that produces the best outcomes when meaningful service activities are related to course material through reflection activities.
 Unlike internships, the experiential activity in a service-learning course is not necessarily skill-based within the context of a student's major or minor.

 SUNY Buffalo State’s goal is to develop lasting partnerships with community agencies that may result in ongoing opportunities.

 Provide the community organization with energetic, enthusiastic college students who meet educational, human services, safety, and environmental needs of the community;

 Create a spirit of civic responsibility.
 Many students may commit to a lifetime of volunteering after this experience.

 Many SUNY Buffalo State students are local residents, some of whom are from or currently reside in Buffalo.
 Service-learning helps students connect with their communities and begin long-term involvement in community service.

 In regular community partner surveys, the Civic and Community Engagement Office requests quantitative and qualitative feedback about partnerships and projects coordinated by the office.
 Since 2004, nearly 100% of community partners reported that their interaction with the college influences their organization in a positive way.
 Partnering with SUNY Buffalo State service-learning and volunteer programs consistently enables community partner organizations to